Pr0gram-Creat0r-1/PyBroom/README.md

 # PyBroom
-This is for a science project.
-The idea is to make a computer program that cleans up your code.
-It is supposed to be able to:
-1. Remove variables that are never used.
-The user can add a comment with the variable name somewhere if he doesn't want it to be removed.
-But anyway the changes will be saved to a different file so....
-Also if there is an unused local variable with the same name I will try to make it be able to remove that.
-3. Might be able to clean up indents
-5. Can delete the file entirely.
-6. Can offer advice to add comments to your code.
-7. Can install system requirements.

 List of functions:
 1. remove_variables(file_path): will remove unused variables from the specified file.
 Will also save a list of used variables to a separate python file.
 Will save a list of all variables to a different python file.
 2. remove_local_variables(file_path): removes unused local variables
-3. beautify(file_path): Inproves code readability.
+3. beautify(file_path): Improves code readability.
 Should only be used when you are absolutely desperate, since it affects strings and comments as well as the actual code (if you have a sensitive string that needs to be a certain way, then this function may cause it to cease to work).
+4. suggestions(file_path): Offers "suggestions" for cleaner code.
+Like when it encounters a complex or hard-to-read line, or when it finds a variable, function, or class name that is not in the english dictionary (list of english words from https://pypi.org/project/english-words)
+PyBroom also records the commands you entered into a list, which you can get with the history() command, and you can save the list into a file with save_history(file_path).

 Notes:
 1. It is HIGHLY recommended that you create a copy of your uncleaned file before using PyBroom.
-4. The annoying comments at the top and the bottom are necessary for the code to work because the program needs the space it provides.
+2. The annoying comments at the top and the bottom are necessary for the code to work because the program needs the space it provides.
+3. PyBroom is not a finished product and is still in development.

 Credits: